Skip To Content

 *Refer to the Guidelines for Voyage Planning, adopted by the Organization by Resolution A.893(21)

-The MCA Guidance Notes for this regulation state: For small vessels and pleasure-craft the degree of voyage planning will be depend upon the size of vessel, its crew and the length of the voyage.
-The MCA expects all mariners to make a careful assessment of any proposed voyage taking into account all dangers to navigation, weather forecasts, tidal predictions and other relevant factors including the competence of the crew.
+MGN 610 (M+F) Amendment 1 navigation emphasises that this regulation applies to all vessels, including small vessels and pleasure craft.
+It explains that, for these vessels, the extent of voyage planning will depend on the size of the vessel, the competence of the crew and the length of the trip.
+The MCA expects all mariners to assess a proposed voyage carefully, taking account of navigational hazards, weather forecasts, tidal predictions and any other relevant factors, including crew capability.

-1. The use of an international distress signal, except for the purpose of indicating that a person or persons are in distress, and the use of any signal which may be confused with an international distress signal are prohibited.
+The use of an international distress signal, except for the purpose of indicating that a person or persons are in distress, and the use of any signal which may be confused with an international distress signal, are prohibited.

-RYA Note: This regulation reinforces the fact that distress signals have a life saving role and should not be misused as this could put your own or someone else's life at risk.
+This regulation makes clear that distress signals are for saving lives and must not be misused.
+Misuse could put your own life, or someone else’s, at risk.